Filld mobile app: Integrating OAuth or third-party functionality

 I was brought on to the project as a freelance designer by a design agency contracted by Filld.
 I worked as the sole designer on the project under the direction of the design lead.

-During this 5-week project, I was responsible for redesigning over a dozen user flows and the associated app screens as well as creating a working prototype.
+During this 5-week project, I was responsible for redesigning over a dozen user flows and the associated app screens as well as creating a prototype.

 Project Goals